DavidAnson/markdownlint/doc/CustomRules.md

         is the platform-independent way to add a line break; line breaks should be added at the beginning of a line instead of at the end.

-The collection of helper functions shared by the built-in rules is available for use by custom rules in the [markdownlint-rule-helpers package][rule-helpers].
+A collection of helper functions (formerly) used by built-in rules is available for custom rules in the [markdownlint-rule-helpers package][rule-helpers].

 ### Asynchronous Rules